 NOTE: If you check the box by Automatically join audio by computer when joining a meeting, you will not see this popup when joining future meetings.

 Depending on your Zoom settings and those of the room, you may come in with your video feed on.
-We do recommend enabling Turn off my video when joining meeting under the Zoom application's video settings to ensure you are always camera ready.
-If your instructor requests you share your webcam feed, please be prepared to do so.
+We do recommend enabling Turn off my video when joining under the Zoom application's Video settings to ensure you determine when you are camera ready.
+If your instructor requests that you share your Video, please be prepared to do so.

 If you need to change your audio/video input device, click the arrow next to the microphone/camera icon and select the appropriate device.
 This is also an easy way to change your Zoom application Audio and Video settings.